tensorlayer/TensorLayer/docs/index.rst

 Philosophy
 ----------

-`TensorLayer`_ grew out of a need to combine the flexibility of TensorFlow with the availability of the right building blocks for training neural networks.
+`TensorLayer`_ grow out of a need to combine the flexibility of TensorFlow with the availability of the right building blocks for training neural networks.
 Its development is guided by a number of design goals:

 * **Transparency**: Do not hide TensorFlow behind abstractions.
 Try to rely on TensorFlow's functionality where possible, and follow TensorFlow's conventions.